Acheson Industrial Area

 Fraud Month: Mass Marketing & Telephone Scams

-- Emergency scams(External link), also known as grandparent scams, exploit the victim's emotions by pretending to be a distressed relative in need of immediate financial assistance.
+- Emergency scams, also known as grandparent scams, exploit the victim's emotions by pretending to be a distressed relative in need of immediate financial assistance.

 By staying informed about these scams, individuals can better protect themselves and avoid falling victim to fraudulent activities.Building Safer Communities...Together.